abdellahseddikpro/ruby-hello-world/README.md

 nshift v3 application repositoryrepository.

-For instructions onFor instructions on howhow howhowto use s  it, please see: https://github.com/openshift/origin/blob/master/examples/sample-app/README.md ssssFor instructions on how to use s  it, please see: https://github.com/openshift/origin/blob/master/examples/sample-app/README.md aaaaaaaaaaaa
+For instructions onFor instructions on howhow howhowto use s  it, please see: https://github.com/openshift/origin/blob/master/examples/sample-app/README.md ssssFor inst aaaaaaaaaaaaructions on how to use s  it, please see: https://github.com/openshift/origin/blob/master/examples/sample-app/README.md aaaaaaaaaaaa

 For instructioctioctions octioction how to s  it, please see: https://github.com/openshift/origin/blob/master/examples/sample-app/README.md